CtrlK

 Distinctiveness Conflict Risk

 The repeated mention of 'Ray' as a specific desktop application creates a very clear niche.
-The trigger phrases are all anchored to 'Ray,' making it highly unlikely to conflict with other debugging or visualization skills.
+The trigger phrases are all anchored to 'Ray,' making it highly unlikely to conflict with other skills.
+This is distinctly identifiable.

 3 / 3